awez/amirrajan.github.com/recruiters/index.md

 - I don't have any interest in salary positions.
 - I'm definitely open to W2 hourly, corp to corp, or 1099.
-- My bill rate is a firm $150 an hour (no PTO/medical benefits needed).
+- My bill rate is a _firm_ $150 an hour (no PTO/medical benefits needed).
 - I will not relocate, but am open for up to 25% travel.
 - You can go [here](http://careers.stackoverflow.com/amirrajan) for my resume.
-Just print to pdf (much more portible than Word documents).
+Just print to PDF (much more portible than Word documents).
 - You are currently on my website.
 Feel free to visit the [About](/about) page for more information about who I am, and what expertise I can offer your company.

 Hope this list helps you out!
 I look forward to hearing about opportunities that fit the criteria above.

 Sincerely,

 Amir Rajan